-Image: Horizontal Bars, inclined and points we help set the sharpness of the TV correctly.
+Horizontal bars, inclined and points we help set the sharpness of the TV correctly.

-Lower or increase the level of sharpness until the lines and points in the center of the image is perfectly see.
-If you increase the sharpness you can see shadows or glare White around the “rectangles” and the black lines, only adjust the sharpness until these blazes are not visible.
+Lower or increase the level of sharpness until the lines and points in the center of the image is perfectly seen.
+If you increase the sharpness you can see shadows or glare white around the “rectangles” and the black lines, only adjust the sharpness until these blazes are not visible.

-If the brightness is set too high the picture will look pale and the colors are muted, if the brightness is set too low the picture will look dark and we lose a lot of picture information.
+If the brightness is set too high the picture will look pale and the colors are muted, if the brightness is set too low the picture will look dark, and we lose a lot of pictures information.

 If you increase color too, the image is saturated and the bars with the highest percentage were lost.
 Bars indicated as 99% may be barely noticeable or may not be visible.